 1 1/4 pounds dry sea scallops, approximately 16 – 20

 2 teaspoons unsalted butter

 Freshly ground black pepper

 Rinse scallops with cold water and thoroughly pat dry.
 Put in a bowl with paper towel in the fridge for an hour to allow towel to soak up any residual liquid.
 The scallops need to be very dry.

 When ready to cook, remove scallops from refrigerator.

 Add the butter and oil to a 12 to 14-inch sauté pan on high heat.
 Salt and pepper the scallops.
 Once the fat begins to smoke, gently add the scallops, making sure they are not touching each other.
 Sear the scallops for 1 1/2 minutes on each side.
 The scallops should have a 1/4-inch golden crust on each side while still being translucent in the center.
-Serve immediately topped with the sauce.
+Serve immediately.